J.J. & Jeff: Release

 The original Japanese game has a heavy emphasis on sophomoric toilet humor, most of which was removed for the American version.
 For example, in the Japanese version, the spray can was originally Kato and Ken's own flatulence.
-Also, the unplayable character was originally defecating in the bushes and urinating on lampposts, but the urine was removed, and the character was seen wearing a bear mask in the American version.
+Also, the unplayable character was originally defecating in the bushes and urinating on lampposts, but the urine was removed, and the character was seen wearing an animal mask in the American version.

 Reception

 J.J. & Jeff received a 19.95/30 score in a 1993 readers' poll conducted by PC Engine Fan, ranking among PC Engine titles at the number 335 spot.
 The game received mixed reviews from critics.